quarkslab/mattermost-plugin-e2ee/README.md

 decrypted messages to the server.
 Indeed, when you click on the `Save` button, the content of the modified message is sent in plain text to the server.

+*Update*: this limitation is now fixed (https://github.com/mattermost/mattermost-webapp/pull/8849), and we will update the plugin once it lands in an official Mattermost release!

 ### Broken thread/reply UI

 Due to the previous limitation, when you reply to an encrypted message, the